super-fit/superfit-builder/README.md

 - Presenting ballpark pricing plans for this software, if it were built
 - Tracking clicks and pricing plan preferences via FullStory and Segment.io
 - Present email sign up for users who opted to sign up through a pricing plan via MailChimp embedded form

+## Live Site
+This site is deployed free through Firebase Hosting on https://build.superfitapp.com/.